Manufacturer: Valve Corporation

 Video game streaming hasn’t really been a big option until the last couple of years thanks to Steam.
 In-home streaming was possible to other computers, as this allowed computer or laptops that weren’t all that powerful to stream from a computer that was.
 This was great for families but didn’t have a much practical use for anyone else.
 Now thanks to Steam Link, anyone can stream their PC games right to their TV, but it isn’t without issues.

-The Steam Link is a little confusing to setup at first.
+The Steam Link is a little confusing to set up at first.
 There’s a wired and wireless option, but the quick guide (the only instructions in the box) who that the PC should be connected through ethernet to the router and then through ethernet to the Link box.
 You don’t HAVE to have everything setup up wired, but it can all be wireless as well.
 This requires an extremely fast internet speed, 5GHz router, and a modern modem/router setup.
 Even then you will experience latency issues.
 The box includes power adapters for different parts of the world which is I guess good if you travel a lot, otherwise, it won’t matter.
 A 6′ ethernet and HDMI cable are also included which is a nice plus.
-Once I had everything setup, the Steam Link just kind of turns on, there’s no on or off switch.
+Once I had everything set up, the Steam Link just kind of turned on, there’s no on or off switch.
 I then realized I needed a controller so I used a wired Xbox One controller, but realized I need a longer USB cable so I had to use a USB extension cord.
 Finally, I was ready to play.

 The software setup was pretty quick; the Steam Link had a software update and after about 5 minutes I was ready to go.
 I set up the Steam Link up through wifi via a 5 GHz connection and 100 Mbit/s.
 Steam on my computer launched in Big Picture Mode and I set the streaming quality to “Beautiful”.
 I then launched Fallout 4 and had my first issue.
 Unless you have a Bluetooth keyboard and mouse and/or a Steam Controller there is no mouse emulation.
 I had to walk over to my computer and press play from the game launcher before it would boot.
 That was really annoying.